hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-selects.md

 In this example we can see:

- - A new `WebQueriesDAO` class will be generated.
+ - A new `AccountingDAO` class will be generated.
  - The DAO includes the method `findActiveAccountsWithClient()` to execute this query.
  - A new Model class `AccountClient` is generated for this query.
  - A new Layout class `AccountClientLayout` is generated for this query.